TylerLu/Developer-Finder/README.md

    * Resource group:

-     We suggest you to create a new group.
+     We suggest you create a new resource group and name it **DeveloperFinderRG**.

    * Location:

-     It will also be used for Web App on Linux which is currently (2017/08) only available in the following regions.
-So, please choose one of the below:
+     Web Apps on Linux are currently (2017/08) only available in the following regions.
+So, you must choose one of the regions below:

      * West US
      * East US